By Annabel Brodie-Smith

 Next generation of dividend heroes

-This year, there are also four new joiners to the next generation of dividend heroes, those investment companies which have increased their dividend for over ten consecutive years but less than 20.
-They are: Standard Life UK Smaller Companies, Henderson Far East Income, HICL Infrastructure and MedicX.
+This year, there are also five new joiners to the next generation of dividend heroes, those investment companies which have increased their dividend for over ten consecutive years but less than 20.
+They are: Standard Life UK Smaller Companies, Henderson Far East Income, HICL Infrastructure, MedicX and International Public Partnerships.

 Next generation of dividend heroes.
 Source: AIC using Morningstar.